 The Archbishop of the Archdiocese is the guarantor in a line of credit between a financial institution and various parishes.
 Funding of line of credit advances is made directly by the financial institution to the parish and payments are made directly by the respective parish to the financial institution in accordance with the terms of each respective advance.
 The aggregate principal amount of the loans shall not exceed \$25,000,000.
-The loans totaled \$13,129,424 and \$14,911,834 at June 30, 2022 and 2021, respectively.
+The loans totaled \$11,536,557 and \$13,129,424 at June 30, 2023 and 2022, respectively.
+The loans have interest rates ranging from 3.5% to 8.25 % and mature in 2025 to 2033.
 The line of credit outstanding balance is not reflected in the consolidated financial statements of the Pastoral Center.